filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

     export CGO_CFLAGS_ALLOW="-D__BLST_PORTABLE__"
     export CGO_CFLAGS="-D__BLST_PORTABLE__"
     export FFI_BUILD_FROM_SOURCE=1
-    ```

-    The CPU on these machines do not support the SHA instruction set and thus following variables were not used.
-But they might be applicable for you depending on the CPU.

-    ```shell
     export RUSTFLAGS="-C target-cpu=native -g"
     ```

     #### Nvidia specific variables
-    `FFI_USE_CUDA=1` variable forces the use of CUDA architecture instead of OpenCL for Nvidia cards.
-Not applicable for non-Nvidia cards.
-    `BELLMAN_CUSTOM_GPU` variable need to be set after driver 475+ due to a change in naming convention.
+    `FFI_USE_CUDA=1` variable forces the use of CUDA architecture instead of OpenCL for Nvidia cards. `BELLMAN_CUSTOM_GPU` variable need to be set after driver 475+ due to a change in naming convention.

     ```shell
     export FFI_USE_CUDA=1